 The Department offers a broad range of courses with emphases in the United States, Europe, and World (including Africa, Latin America, and East Asia).

-All members of the History Department are fluent in at least one other language besides English.
-All have traveled extensively and have done research outside the United States.
+All members of the History Department have traveled extensively and have done research outside the United States.
 Our personal teaching styles and approaches to history may vary, but we share important assumptions about teaching and learning history.

 We regard wide and critical reading as essential for a broadening of knowledge and experience.
 The ability to organize material and ask critical questions is vital for working with historical sources and the skill of effective writing as the ultimate key to the enterprise.